Summary

 }

-Project-level servers are only available when you are working in that specific project.
-This is ideal for project-specific tools like database access, deployment scripts, or custom linters.
+Project-level servers are only available when work is conducted in that specific project.
+This level is appropriate for project-specific tools such as database access, deployment scripts and custom linters.

 {